Skip to main content

 Will the development be sustainable?

-Both the RVC and Hill are committed to sustainable development and the RVC will play an active role in the design process, engaging with the necessary design review panels and working to achieve long-term legacy for the site.
+Both the RVC and Hill are committed to sustainable development and the RVC has played an active role in the design process, engaging with the necessary design review panels and working to achieve long-term legacy for the site.

 The development is located in close proximity to existing facilities and amenities, with the majority of services within walking and/or cycling distance.
 This will significantly reduce the number of people driving – reducing air pollution and fuel use.
 The development is also within proximity to the Brookmans Park rail station and 2 bus stops – promoting sustainable transport.